Making and Receiving Payments

 Please see our question on pending transactions for an explanation.

 There are several reasons why your card might be declined, including:

 - Not having enough money in your account to cover the payment

 - Your card has passed its expiry date

-Please call Customer Services if the reason isn’t clear from the above and isn’t shown in Online Servicing.
+Please call Customer Services if the reason isn’t clear from the above and isn’t shown in Online Banking.